eduvpn/documentation/DEBIAN.md

 - [0.9.0](https://storage.tuxed.net/fkooman/public/upload/eduvpn/eduvpn-0.9.0.tar.xz) ([SIG](https://storage.tuxed.net/fkooman/public/upload/eduvpn/eduvpn-0.9.0.tar.xz.asc))

 This archive contains all components of eduVPN.
+Each component will have their own version, you have to use the version of the component below when you read `VERSION`.

     $ mkdir $HOME/Downloads
     $ cd $HOME/Downloads
     $ curl -O https://storage.tuxed.net/fkooman/public/upload/eduvpn/eduvpn-VERSION.tar.xz
-    $ tar -xJf eduvpn-VERSION.tar.xz
+    $ tar -xJf eduvpn-0.9.0.tar.xz

 # Installation